 While his hand crafted knives were his main business.
 He eventually went on to sponsor knives by other manufacturer.
 One of his first was the one made by Shun.
 However, reports were that they were not a true replication of his design.
 You can still find examples of these knives on Ebay.

 Currently, he has a partnership with Zwilling.
-These knives are more of a representative of what he currently makes.
+These knives are more of a true representation of what he currently makes.
 According to the adverts, he personally puts the finishing pins on the knives himself.
-Getting a seal of approval before shipping it out for sale.
+Ensuring that each knives get his own seal of approval.

 Different Bob Kramer Knife Versions

 Each of these steel have their own unique properties.
 Mostly importantly is the hardness of the steel.
 If for example, you get a softer steel, it is less prone to chipping.
 However, it will also dull faster.
-If you get a harder knife, the edge is retained better but you will get a lot of microchip.
+If you get a harder knife, the edge is retained better but this also results in microchip.

 Bob Kramer Chef Knife Design